Saul King of Israel

 ye shall straightway find him,

-go up to the high place to eat:
+before he go up to the high place to eat:

 for the people will not eat until he come,